 Top Ranked University#1 Social Science Program in Japan (2010)

 The University of Tsukuba is consistently ranked in Japan's top 10 universities.
 The QS World University Rankings places us 219th Worldwide and the 13th Best University Younger Than 50 Years Old.
 We have produced three Nobel prize winning scientists.
 We have particular strengths in the natural sciences while our School of Social and International Studies was ranked #1 in Japan in 2010 by Toyokeizai (Eastern Economics) magazine.

 World Class Programs, Low Cost

 As one of the top ranked universities in the world, you can be confident of receiving a high quality education at Tsukuba.
-However, as a public, research university, we are able to offer first year free to undergraduate students, and domestic fees thereafter.
-Domestic fees are low by world standards, with universities in other countries often being several times more expensive than similarly ranked Japanese universities.
+However, as a public research university, we charge domestic fees - even to international students!
+Domestic fees are low by world standards, with universities in other countries often being several times more expensive.
 While Tsukuba is convenient for Tokyo, it retains much of its rural feel, and housing is far more affordable than the capital.

 Close to Tokyo

 Tsukuba is located about 60KM from central Tokyo.
 The Tsukuba Express runs from Tsukuba Center to Akihabara in central Tokyo.
 The trains operate on three different schedules - local trains take 56 minutes, while express trains take only 45 minutes.
 Studying in Tsukuba allows students to combine affordable college-town living with the convenience of a major city less than 1 hour away.